 Commission.
 Some estate sale companies pay commission for items sold to help incentivize employees.

 Tracking payroll.
 We covered this in more detail in a post called Tech Tools of the Trade.
 Some payroll programs to check out include Quick Books, Quicken and Intuit.

 2. Time Off Requests

 Employees need time off.
 But estate sales follow their own seasonal ebbs and flows, so you’ll want to be up front about when good and bad times are to ask off.
-For example, does your estate sale company stay open during holiday weekends?
+For example, does your company hold estate sales on holiday weekends?
 If so, you’ll need to let your employees know up front not to make vacation plans.

 Sick Time.
 How will you deal with employees who are sick the day of a sale?
 Many places have a no-call, no-show (means you’re fired) policy.
 But you might not want to to fire a trusted employee who gets food poisoning on accident— and people do get sick unexpectedly.
 Figure out what your sick policy is and be clear in your employee guidelines.
 That way if an employee takes advantage of the system, you’ll have a policy in place.

 Breaks.
 Estate sales can be all-day affairs, from set up to clean up.
 Your employee may legally be required to take a break in your state.
 It’s also a good idea to allow a little time to recharge.
 Figure out your break policy and outline it in your employee handbook.
 This might also be a good time to address smoke breaks.
 If you don’t want employees smoking in the driveway or on the street in front of the estate sale, ban tobacco products within a certain number of feet of the sale — or altogether.